doriordan/skuber/docs/GUIDE.md

 - import the `k8sInit` factory methods for creating concrete Kubernetes clients from `skuber.pekkoclient`
 - call `k8sInit` to create the client, ensuring the implicit actor system is in scope

-Given the above uses the Pekko- based client, the following dependency needs to be added to the build:

-This model is contained in the skuber core library which can be added to you project as follows (see main [README ](../README.md) for latest version details):

 ### Basic client API Usage

 These are the basic steps to use the Skuber client API: